Ryosuke-123/fNIRS_LateralityIndex_NeurofeedbackSystem/README.md

 TBU <br>

 ## For who want to use this NF App
 In order to conduct a placebo-controlled experiment for you, we developed two applications: an app that provides accurate neurofeedback (NF App) and an app that provides false neurofeedback (Placebo App).
-The APK files for each app can be downloaded from the links below. <br>
+The source files for each app can be downloaded from the links below. <br>
 - NF App: [this releases page](https://github.com/Ryosuke-123/fNIRS_LateralityIndex_NeurofeedbackSystem/releases/tag/v1.0.0). <br>
 - Placebo App: [this releases page](https://github.com/Ryosuke-123/fNIRS_LateralityIndex_NeurofeedbackSystem/releases/tag/v1.0.0). <br>

 ### How to Use
+#### 1. Purchase HOT-2000 and SDK
+- To use the application we developed, you need to purchase the HOT-2000 and the SDK. <br>
+- Purchase HOT-2000 and SDK from NeU Inc. <br>

+#### 2. Install the App
+- Place the SDK (.aar file) you purchased in the downloaded project.
+Then, build the app based on it and install it on your smartphone. <br>

-#### 1. Bluetooth pairing with HOT-2000
+#### 3. Bluetooth pairing with HOT-2000
 - HOT-2000 is attached to the head. <br>
 - Turn on the HOT-2000 power supply. <br>
 - Establish Bluetooth pairing with the HOT-2000 from the Android device setting. <br>

-#### 2. Install the App
-- Download the APK file for the desired app from the links above. <br>
-- Transfer the APK file to your Android device if downloaded on a computer. <br>
-- Open the APK file to your Android device to start the installation process. <br>
-- Follow the on-screen instructions to complete the installation. <br>

-#### 3. Launch the App
+#### 4. Launch the App
 - Find the app icon on your device's home screen or app drawer. <br>
 - Tap the icon to open the app.

-#### 4. Navigate Through the App
+#### 5. Navigate Through the App
 The app consists of 4 main screens.
 Here's a brief overview of each: <br>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/e05f45ad-77f2-41e0-8b1d-6501188fd3c0" width="600px">